bitwalt/LightningStreaming/README.md

 **ONLY FOR LEARNING PURPOSE**

-**ONLY FOR USE IN REGTEST**
+**ONLY FOR USE IN REGTEST AND NOT SECURE YET**

-**NO RESPONSIBILY FOR VIDEO STREAMED**
+**NO RESPONSIBILITY FOR VIDEOS STREAMED**

 This project has the aim to explore the power of micro-payments enabled with LN and Bitcoin protocol, in a P2P network of video streaming.

+## Bitcoin Lightning Protocol
-Each node on the network has a lightning node and a bitcoind service running.
+Each node on the network has a lightning node and a bitcoind service running, in order to maintain self custody of funds.

 Users will be able to open lightning channels to each peer and ask or send video streams.

-A stream session is enabled by a micro-payment protocol based on Bolts11 invoices.
+A streaming session is enabled by a micro-payment streaming protocol based on BOLTS11 invoices and PyPPSPP.

+## Peer-to-peer Streaming Video
+Based on PyPPSPP implementation of Peer-to-Peer Streaming Peer Protocol (PPSPP) [RFC7574], enables video streaming in a P2P network.

+Videos are represented by Merkle Tree Hash (Swarm ID) and send to other peers by the router peer.

+The connections are in use TCP but soon secured using TLS or macaroons.

+## Video Generation
+You can generate your own videos (Mandelbrot, Julia, Mandelbrot3D, GANs, ...) or provide your streaming session (Camera, Windows, URLs, Files).

+## Dashboard
+A dashboard is available to monitor and visualize the streaming videos.

+# Installation

+A docker-compose file will instantiate the following services:

+ - bitcoind
+ - lightningd (only LND currently supported)
+ - router_peer ( is used to inform all new clients about other clients in the swarm )
+ - dashboard ( VUE, React)

+# Dashboard
+A Web Service to visualize and manage the streaming of videos.

+ - BACKEND in Django to monitor and handle swarms and invoices

+ - FRONTEND in VUE/Vuetify to visualize and manage the streaming

 ## Protocol